RareBreeds/Orbits/manual/docs/index.md

  * Shift knob for selecting the initial beat of the rhythm
  * Lots of CV controllable parameters
  * End of cycle (EOC) pulse (configurable to trigger on repeat, first or last beat)
- * 3 Beat modes that control the beat output behaviour (Unreleased \>v1.2.0)
+ * 3 Beat modes that control the beat output behaviour (since v2.0.0)
- * 2 Sync CV modes either giving sync control of individual channels (default) or applying sync to all channels (Unreleased \>v1.2.0)
+ * 2 Sync CV modes either giving sync control of individual channels (default) or applying sync to all channels (since v2.0.0)

 ### Panel